Pre-Masters Programme in Engineering and Computing

 For the Pre-Masters Programme in Engineering and Computing, you will need to hold a degree that is in a related area and has Maths content.

-You can start your studies in May 2022 with either a UKVI-approved Secure English Language Test (SELT), or an accepted alternative equivalent assessment, provided you meet all the programme entry requirements.
+You can start your studies with a UKVI approved Secure English Language Test (SELT), or an accepted alternative equivalent assessment, provided you meet all the programme entry requirements.

 The test results must have been achieved in the past 24 months and meet the minimum English equivalency score for your chosen programme.